Patio Gardening Tips

-Full-fledged vegetable gardens aren’t the only ways to provide food and a growing experience for your family.
-Even small spaces like balconies, patios and courtyards can produce enough to substantially offset your grocery purchases.
-It can also be done in a way that fits with the aesthetics of your outdoor living space.
+Patio Gardens in small spaces like balconies, patios and courtyards can produce enough to substantially offset your grocery purchases.
+Consider these patio gardening tips that start with doing it in a way that fits with the aesthetics of your outdoor living space.
 You can apply the same design elements for arrangements of herbs and vegetables as you would any container, to include considerations about color, texture, form, scale, repetition etc. Many vegetables and herbs have attractive features and can be successfully mixed with non-edibles to make a pleasing display.

 Container and Support Types: Almost any kind of container will do for herbs and vegetables as long as it has drainage holes.
 Black pots and metals will absorb more heat.
 Condensed rubber “pot risers” or ceramic feet can be used to keep the pots off the ground or flooring, so they drain better and don’t cause staining.
 Containers have the advantage of mobility so you can position them for optimum sun or shade as the season changes.

 Strawberry jars can hold an assortment of small herbs.
-Fabric grow bags (ask for Smart Bags at Rockaway) have their place too and are especially good for growing potatoes.
+Fabric grow bags have their place too and are especially good for growing potatoes.
 They can be easily folded and stored when not in use.
-If you have the space, Rockaway also sells small raised planter kits.

 Use structures such as a low wall with an interior trough to create planting opportunities for small low herbs like colorful thyme or oregano.
 Trellises can fit between other structures of a patio or courtyard to provide support for climbers.
 Or they can lean against a wall or fence.
 A climbing bean can be planted with a more ornamental climber such as a black-eyed susan vine or cold-sensitive mandevilla, and both be removed at the end of the season.
 Tee pee type trellises made of bamboo stakes can also be positioned around a pot.
 Place supports at planting time, to lessen damaging roots and stems.